 insert:

-At the very end of the heap array, a new element is inserted .
-After that, the heap property is reinstated by switching the current element for its parent until the parent's value exceeds the current value.
-Insertion into the MinHeap requires an O(Logn) amount of time.
+At the conclusion of the heap array, a fresh element gets added.
+Subsequently, the integrity of the heap is restored by replacing the current element with its parent until the parent's value surpasses the current value.
+Adding a new item to the MinHeap takes O(Logn) time complexity.

 getMin: